-Students who wish to be considered for early acceptance (co-op students, in particular) should apply by January 21, 2020.
-The final term deadline is April 17, 2020.
+Students who wish to be considered for early acceptance (including but not limited to co-op students) in the first application cycle should apply by January 19, 2021.
+The final term deadline is April 16, 2021.
 Priority is given to students with an average of 80% or higher, and to co-op students.

 For additional information about this award, including eligibility criteria, see the NSERC USRA website.

 Undergraduate students in an honours stream may be eligible to work under the supervision of one of our faculty research supervisors on an honours research project (e.g. BIOL 499, CHEM 494).
 Interested students should consult with the course coordinator in their home department for more information, and connect with a Pharmacy research supervisor who has a cross-appointment in the student’s home department.

 PharmD students who are interested in research can take PHARM 401, an elective course designed to permit students to pursue areas of personal interest and/or to gain experience in scientific research.
 PHARM 401 requires students to complete a research-based project, which typically includes conducting a review of pertinent scientific literature and the generation and analysis of new data.
 Research may be conducted in the School of Pharmacy, in a hospital, community pharmacy, or pharmaceutical company, etc.

 Undergraduate students in term 2A and beyond who engage in research experience under the supervision of a UW researcher are eligible for this award.
 For more information including eligibility criteria and application instructions visit the President's upper year awards website.